Fox Theater (Bakersfield, California): 85th anniversary celebration – 2016

-On December 25, the Fox Theater celebrated its 85th Anniversary.
+On December 25, 2016, the Fox Theater celebrated its 85th anniversary.

 Walk of Stars

 In early 2005, the Fox Theater Foundation launched the Walk of Stars program, a new fundraising program for the 75th Anniversary.
 The program is intended to pay for the numerous ongoing restoration and facility improvement projects needed to preserve this historic structure.
 The Stars are available for purchase by any member of the community.
 They are available at three different price levels, each level coming with special benefits and specific Star locations: $5,000 (14-inch stainless steel star), $10,000 (14-inch stainless steel star), $25,000 (16-inch stainless steel star).
 The Stars are customized with the donor's name or company name or logo.

 75th Anniversary Black Tie Gala

 The Fox Theater's 75th Anniversary Black Tie Gala was a large-scale event mostly centered around nostalgia for the old theater and entertainment it has seen throughout the decades.
 The evening was divided between live music inside the theater, a slideshow with live commentary by Foundation board members, and dinner and dancing to live local music acts in the Theater's large storage and maintenance building, which was partially cleared out and re-decorated for the evening.
-The evening's highlight was a raffle for a $10,000 diamond pendant, to which all proceeds went the Fox Theater Foundation for bills and restoration projects.
+The evening's highlight was a raffle for a $10,000 diamond pendant, all proceeds of which went to the Fox Theater Foundation for bills and restoration projects.